openstack/openstack-manuals/doc/install-guide/source/get-started-with-openstack.rst

 OpenStack provides an :term:`Infrastructure-as-a-Service (IaaS)` solution through a set of interrelated services.
-Each service offers an :term:`application programming interface (API)` that facilitates this integration.
+Each service offers an :term:`Application Programming Interface (API)` that facilitates this integration.
 Depending on your needs, you can install some or all services.